 “At first you just see your things [in a pile] on the side, and then you go [into Bosnia] and if you turn back you see the fire.”

-The place where they returned the group is well known because it is always the same place.
+According to the respondent, the place where they returned the group is well known because it is always the same place.
 He described it as being around 15 km away from Velika Kladuša.